Serena Williams overcomes her recent past, beats Maria Sakkari in U.S. Open’s fourth round

 Williams won six of the final seven games to seal the win, letting out a scream at the end that only her husband watching in the stands returned.

 She will face unseeded Tsvetana Pironkova, who beat Alizé Cornet on Monday, 6-4, 6-7 (7-5), 6-3, for a spot in the semifinals.
-The Bulgarian is playing her first tournament since 2017, when she left the WTA Tour to have a child.
-Should Victoria Azarenka win her fourth-round match Monday night against Karolina Muchova, three mothers will be through to the quarterfinals.
+The 32-year-old Bulgarian is playing her first tournament since 2017, when she left the WTA Tour to have a child.
+Should Victoria Azarenka win her fourth-round match Monday night against No. 20 seed Karolina Muchova, three mothers will be through to the quarterfinals.
 Second-seeded American Sofia Kenin and No. 16 seed Elise Mertens were set to play the final fourth-round match Monday night.

 Williams’s daughter, Olympia, wasn’t shown in the stands during her mother’s fourth-round match, unlike during Williams’s victory Saturday over Sloane Stephens.
 Only fellow players, Williams’s coach, her husband and a few other spectators got to watch live Monday as she broke her second tournament record of the fortnight.